 The Frame Count Length (i.e., Sequence Number) enables the FARM to check the sequentiality of incoming Sequence-Controlled Transfer Frames.
 The Frame Count Length is Virtual Channel dependent; i.e., this protocol maintains a separate Frame Count for each of the Virtual Channels.

-The COP does not use this field of Expedited Transfer Frames; in this case the contents of the Frame Count field (i.e., Sequence Number) is set to ‘all zeroes’ by COP.

 NOTE – A VC Frame Count Length of ‘000’ indicates that the VC Frame Count field is absent from the Transfer Frame Header.

 Virtual Channel Frame Count